WilfredC64/sid-device/README.md

 [ACID 64 console player](https://github.com/WilfredC64/acid64c) and
 [JSidplay2](https://sourceforge.net/projects/jsidplay2/).

-SID-Device v1.0 uses the emulation engine reSID 1.0 that is included in Commodore 64 emulator Vice.
+SID-Device v1.0 uses the emulation engine reSID 1.0 that is included in the Commodore 64 emulator Vice.

 This project started with the goal to turn a Raspberry Pi into a SID device.